 - Balance difficulties

-Most dural arteriovenous fistulas have no clear origin, although some result from identifiable causes such as traumatic head injury, infection, previous brain surgery or tumors.
+Most dural arteriovenous fistulas have no clear origin, although some result from identifiable causes such as traumatic head injury (or traumatic AV fistula), infection, previous brain surgery, venous thrombosis or tumors.
 Most authorities think that dAVFs involving the larger brain veins usually arise from progressive narrowing or blockage of one of the brain's venous sinuses, which route circulated blood from the brain back to the heart.

-Genetic risk factors for dAVFs include those predisposing to vein thrombosis, such as coagulation abnormalities that increase the risk for occlusion of the vein sinuses.
+Genetic risk factors for dAVFs include those predisposed to blood clots in the vein (vein thrombosis).
+This may include abnormalities in the way the blood clots, which may increase the risk for a blockage or narrowing (occlusion) of the vein sinuses.

 Most frequently, dAVFs affect people in their late-middle years (roughly from 50 to 60 years old).
 However, dAVFs can occur in younger age groups as well, including in children.